rhousey/CryptoExchange/README.md

 #### Testing

 Select a currency, choose from buy/sell buttons.
-Pressing the "View Recommendation" will display two prices of the currency (binance price above binance logo on left and coinbase price above coinbase logo on the right).
+Selecting the currency will display a tr Pressing the "View Recommendation" will display two prices of the currency (binance price above binance logo on left and coinbase price above coinbase logo on the right).
 The price highlighted in green will be the recommendation to sell/buy on one of the exchanges.